Compare stocks and shares ISAs

 The risks of stocks and shares ISAs

-With a stocks and shares ISA you can invest in:
+How to choose and open a stocks and shares ISA

 Can I invest ethically in a stocks and shares ISA?

 1. Ethical companies.
-The first way is to find ethical companies and buy shares in them.
+The first way is to find ethical firms and buy shares in them.
 You can search for individual companies here at Finder to see their ESG scores.

 3. Ready-made portfolios.
 The third way is to choose a robo-advisor and invest in an ethical ready-made portfolio.
-Lots of providers have ethical options to choose between.
+Lots of providers have ethical options to choose from.

 Pros and cons of stocks and shares ISAs